 How does foreign travel inspire and inform your work?
 Do you have the opportunity to work abroad often?

 It is very influential in my work.
 I think the first time I was in Barcalona I saw a lot of what is now considered “street art” i.e nontraditional graffiti, on the street – more pictures than letters.
 Work by Calma (Brazilian), Pez, and others really got me hyped and got me thinking about different approaches to public art.
 I am still really drawn to what is coming out of Europe and Eastern Europe (Poland has some amazing artists Pener, Nawer to name a few).
 I have done some small things in Europe and a few bigger things unfortunately fall through, but I am confident that a good opportunity will come along soon.

 Where do you live and work?
-How does the city in which you live and work and the pace of way of life inspire, influence and shape your creative output?
+How does the city, its pace and way of life, inspire, influence and shape your creative output?

 I live in Brooklyn.
-New York is an amazing city filled with equally amazing artists, which makes you work harder and like running against someone that is faster than you makes you a lot faster, it forces you to be better.
-There are so many things to inspire you here creatively, between what you are seeing pop up in the streets and the gallery or museum shows that are always happening to just people you encounter its never ending.
-And just the pace of everything keeps you working hard, no time for slacking.
+New York is an amazing city filled with equally amazing artists.
+It makes you work harder, like running against someone faster than you.
+It forces you to be better.
+There are so many things to inspire you here creatively.
+Between what you are seeing pop up in the streets and the gallery or museum…there’s always something happening.
+It’s never ending!
+The pace of everything keeps you working hard.
+There’s no time for slacking.

 Do you have a preference for the kind of surface you paint on?

-I like a nice cinder block wall because it is smoother than brick and when doing stencils it gives a cleaner result, but I do like it when there are a few obstacles in the walls because it kind of forces you to make moves that maybe you would not really think to do otherwise.
+I like a nice cinder block wall.
+It’s smoother than brick, and when doing stencils it gives a cleaner result.
+That said I do like it when there are a few obstacles in the wall.
+It forces you to make moves that maybe you would not really think about doing otherwise.

 It’d be awesome to paint the walls of Alcatraz.
 I’d like to see my bright colors shining through that Fog.